 His Holiness the 14th Dalai Lama, Tenzin Gyatso, addresses the Biannual Conference of Tibetan religious leaders on 24 September 2011 in Dharamsala, India.
 He spoke about his own reincarnation, past and future lives, and how rebirth takes place.

-Reporting on the Dalai Lama’s first-ever meeting with Nelson Mandela in South Africa, already in August 1996, Lieberman continues: “I asked the Dalai Lama if he would comment on that encounter.
+Reporting on the Dalai Lama’s first-ever meeting with Nelson Mandela in South Africa, back in August 1996, Lieberman says: “I asked the Dalai Lama if he would comment on that encounter.
 He was silent for a few moments, considering the question, and then responded by saying that he had had the good fortune to meet some of the world’s greatest leaders; kings, spiritual notables, presidents, social icons, his fellow Nobel Peace Laureates, luminaries from the sciences, as well as captains of industry and human rights activists.
 In preparing to meet with all of these people, he would study their stories in-depth and take into account the nature of their reputations.”

 To which the Dalai Lama himself concluded: “In most cases, the reputation of that leader would always be very large.
 However, every time I would meet the individual, I noted that the reputation was always far bigger than the person.
 Now, as I was preparing to meet Nelson Mandela, I considered that his reputation was in fact larger than anyone else’s.
 But in only this case, was the individual much larger than his reputation.”